• Skip to main content

 In most cases, they will put you on the standby list for the next available flight.
 However, you need to reach the airport within two hours of the departure time of your original flight.
 As soon as you can, contact Spirit’s customer service to ask what you can do and how you can proceed.

-If you do not inform the customer service ahead of time, your original ticket may be classified as a “no show” which means you can’t even fly standby on the next available flight.
+If you do not inform customer service ahead of time, your original ticket may be classified as a “no show” which means you can’t even fly on standby on the next available flight.
 The good news is you may be able to re-book your ticket to board the next flight.
 Be prepared, however, to pay the missed flight fee of $200 and the difference in ticket cost.

 If you are no longer going to take the flight and you can provide a specific explanation and acceptable reason, you may be able to get a refund.
 When you get the refund form, be sure to fill it out and send it to Spirit so you can get a refund as quickly as possible.